Quansight/Quansight-website/apps/labs/posts/conda-abi3.md

 A sample recipe can be found [here](ABI3_example).
 Note that this generates one package per platform typically, but when freethreading is enabled, it produces the ABI3 package and the Python 3.13 freethreading build.
-When python 3.14 freethreading build is supported we will produce 3 packges per platform and so on.
+When python 3.14 freethreading build is supported, we will produce 3 packages per platform and so on.

 Some packages use newer stable ABI symbols if the python version is recent enough (say 3.12), but provide a slower code path for older python version.
 In that case, we can create two variants, one that has a `python>=3.9,<3.12` constraint and one that has a `python>=3.12` constraint.

-Support for ABI3 packages was added to `rattler-build` by Wolf Vollprecht.
+Support for ABI3 packages was also added to `rattler-build` by Wolf Vollprecht.

 ## Summary

-It is now possible to build ABI3 packages on conda-forge and this makes it possible to support bleeding edge python versions faster and also reduces the burden on conda-forge CI systems and maintainers.
+Thanks to funding provided by Point72, it is now possible to build ABI3 packages on conda-forge and this makes it possible to support bleeding edge python versions faster and also reduces the burden on conda-forge CI systems and maintainers.

 [C_API_Stability]: https://docs.Python.org/3/c-api/stable.html